dunossauro/splitty/README.md

 # [['spam', 1, 2, 3], ['eggs', 1, 2, 3], ['foo', 1, 2, 3]]
 ```

+## Type Hints supported

+Based on PEP 484 we implement a stub file for mypy using .pyi in `splitty.splitty`

 # TODO:
 - Implement documentation
 - Write tests using hypotheses